Alex-Park-CS/W-Clinics-Web-App/README.md

 * Google API for icons "https://fonts.googleapis.com/css2?family=Material+Symbols+Outlined:opsz,wght,FILL,GRAD@20..48,100..700,0..1,-50..200"

 ## 4. Complete setup/installion/usage
-State what a user needs to do when they come to your project.
-How do others start using your code or application?
 Here are the steps ...
 * When user lands on the landing page, they are greeted with a login button.
 Press the login button.
 * Type in your email and name, and press Enter.